iamsahilvhora/tailwindcss-templates/README.md

 Feel free to download these templates for your personal and commercial projects.
 All templates are responsive in design and premium in quality, and yes it’s 100% free to download.

-## About Tailwind CSS
-A utility-first CSS framework for rapidly building custom user interfaces.
-For full documentation, visit tailwindcss.com

 To get started:

 1. Clone the repository: